MarcoWorms/learn.js/README.md

 p.then(x => console.log(`X is: ${x}`)) // X is: 2
 ```

-The thing about promises is that once you throw a value inside a promise chain you can only access that value by using `.then` provided by the Promise type (much like map is provided by the Array type)
+The thing about promises is that once you throw a value inside a promise chain you can only access that value by using `.then` provided by the Promise type (much like map is provided by the Array type).

 Let's see how to convert a callback into a promise: